 - Which product sticks out among those products

 The best way an Amazon seller can grow is by learning from those who succeed at it.
 Always be looking at your competitor's products to see how they compare to you.
+As a brand, you will want to understand how to increase your customer lifetime value over time, as well.
+This calculation essentially translates to repeat/ loyal customers.

 For example, let's say you are a company competing with GoPro.
 You want to take a look at one of their new cameras: The HERO8: